 MSC Industrial Supply Co. isn’t growing as fast it would like, but it’s looking toward stronger growth as it reworks its sales team, builds on its strongest product niches and rides a positive trend in e-commerce sales, president and CEO Erik Gershwind said today.

-The company’s e-commerce sales accounted for 60.6% of total sales in the quarter, MSC said.
+The company’s e-commerce sales accounted for 60.6% of total sales in its fiscal third quarter ended June 2, MSC said.
 Applying that percentage to its total sales, e-commerce sales increased 11.3%, to $501.98 million from $450.82 million in the year-earlier quarter.

 But total sales were off MSC’s expected pace.
 “We should be growing well into high single digits, but at the present time we are not,” Gershwind said on a conference call with stock analysts.
 “Our recent performance has been tracking lower than expected.”